cgm616/momi/content/sections/intermarriage.md

 Commonly, intermarriage and other romantic relationships between non-Jews and Jewish people are regarded poorly by Jews.
 After a Pew Research Center survey found that rates of intermarriage were rising dramatically,{{ footnote(keys="PortraitJewishAmericans2013", pages="35-36") }} commentators like Jack Wertheimer and Steven Cohen wrote that "American Jews now stand on the precipice of a demographic cliff" caused in part by intermarriage.{{ footnote(keys="wertheimerPewSurveyReanalyzed2014") }}
 In their analysis, intermarriage eroded organized Jewish life by producing offspring who were insufficiently connected to Judaism.
+Back in 1956, Herbert Gans similarly wrote that intermarriage was "one of the most effective disintegrating forces in any society."{{ footnote(keys="gansAmericanJewryPresent1956",paages="425") }}

 However, in the responses from my interviewees, children with only one Jewish parent felt a pull towards Judaism.
 Both Gabe and Lara, though they did not attend synagogue, have bar/bat mitzvahs, or attend specifically Jewish educational services as children, desired to learn more about Judaism and keenly identified as Jewish people.